brinkmanlab/GenomeD3Plot/README.md

 mouseclick: Callback for mouse clicks on arcs in a circular plot.
 Either a function(d) or an object, if an object is given callbackObj.mouseclick(d) will be called where d is the element in the items array.

-linear_mouseclock: Same as mouseclick but for a linear plot
+linear_mouseclick: Same as mouseclick but for a linear plot

 mouseover: Callback for a mouse over event for a circular plot, same as mouseclick, if an obj callbackObj.mouseover(d) is called otherwise callback(d)